top of page

 11. Is my money at risk at any point?

 No. HWS will hold your funds and pay for security services provided monthly in arrears.
 The HWS bank account is controlled by a Director and supervised by an independent firm of accountants who audit the accounts annually.
-Should MLB be unable to provide security services, HWS would appoint another company to provide security services in their place.
+In the unlikely event that 1CP is unable to provide security services, HWS would appoint another company to provide security services in their place.

 12. Do the Police approve of this service?